 Working to End Discrimination on the Basis of Sexual Orientation or Gender Identity

-Schiff will continue to support both of these pieces of legislation until they become law.
+Schiff will continue to support this legislation until it becomes law.

 Supporting the Full Integration of LGBT Servicemembers into the Military

-Congressman Schiff was proud to support the repeal of the “Don’t Ask, Don’t Tell” (DADT) policy.
-With the repeal of this discriminatory policy, LGBT service members no longer need to hide their sexuality while proudly serving their country.
-Unfortunately, the end of DADT did not immediately end the unequal treatment of same sex spouses of U.S. service members, so Schiff led an effort in the House urging the Pentagon to ensure the equal treatment of LGBT service members and their spouses, which they did in 2013, extending through an executive order some benefits to spouses of gay and lesbian service members.
+Rep. Schiff was proud to support the repeal of the “Don’t Ask, Don’t Tell” (DADT) policy.
+With the repeal of this discriminatory policy, LGBTQ service members no longer need to hide their sexuality while proudly serving their country.
+Unfortunately, the end of DADT did not immediately end the unequal treatment of same sex spouses of U.S. service members, so Schiff led an effort in the House urging the Pentagon to ensure the equal treatment of LGBTQ service members and their spouses, which they did in 2013, extending through an executive order some benefits to spouses of gay and lesbian service members.

 Ensuring that LGBT Families Have Equal Treatment in Adoptions

-Rep. Adam Schiff is a supporter of the Every Child Deserves a Family Act, which would provide for equal treatment of LGBT couples who hope to adopt a foster child.
-In some states, LGBT individuals and couples are banned from serving as adoptive or foster parents, and public child welfare agencies discriminate against qualified adoptive LGBT families.
-No child should be denied access to a safe and healthy home, and no family should be banned from providing a loving home to a child in need based on sexual orientation, gender identity or marital status.
+Rep. Schiff is a supporter of the Every Child Deserves a Family Act, which would provide equal treatment for LGBTQ couples who hope to adopt a foster child.
+In some states, LGBTQ individuals and couples are banned from serving as adoptive or foster parents, and public child welfare agencies discriminate against qualified adoptive LGBTQ families.
+No child should be denied access to a safe and healthy home and no family should be banned from providing a loving home to a child in need based on sexual orientation, gender identity or marital status.